Louis Rosenberg thinks he has found a way to make us all a lot smarter. The secret to this superhuman intelligence? Bees.

 Crowd wisdom is more usually harnessed via polls or voting.
 This does have an amplification effect, says Rosenberg – we tend to make better decisions as a group than as individuals.
 But Rosenberg’s approach is designed to go one better.
 “Swarms will outperform votes and polls and surveys because it’s allowing the group to converge on the best answer, rather than simply finding the average sentiment,” he says.

 Picking an answer all at once is important because it stops those who get in first from swaying others.
 In public votes, people who vote first can influence a group, for example.
-And in prediction markets, those with more money have greater sway on the final outcome.
-Such forces can distort the real picture.

 So Rosenberg, who cut his teeth building augmented reality systems at the US Air Force’s Armstrong Labs in the early 1990s, turned to bees.
 When a swarm of bees wants to set up a new colony it must come to a collective decision about where to build it.
 A few hundred scout bees will set off in different directions to look for potential locations.
 When they return, they perform a waggle dance to communicate information about what they have found to the swarm.